Cedar Lake, Alabama: Establishment

-The Louisville & Nashville Railway president Mr Smith offered aid to support the founding and promised to setup a depot and side tracks as well as offering shipping concessions.
+The Louisville & Nashville Railway president Mr Smith offered aid to support the founding and promised to set up a depot and side tracks as well as offering shipping concessions.

 Mrs Lilian K. Ray founded the community in 1897 in an experiment to determine how well a black community could self-govern.

 The town was run as a regular corporation with elected officers.

 A local congressman, Joseph Wheeler, made arrangements to open a mail station.

 The Alabama Governor Joseph F. Johnston appointed a notary, a justice and police constable all from the black community.

 Booker T. Washington took an interest in the new colony and gave material aid.

 The establishment of the community gained interest across the county and was written about in The New York Times in the November 14 edition a few days after inauguration.

 The founder Mrs Ray was described as being a wealthy English woman and well known in both literary and financial circles.
 She had come to America from England around three years prior and owned an elegant home in Moulton Heights, Alabama where she had retired too.
 She was a writer who wrote under the alias of Jack Carleton.
 She stated that the new colony was not a 'business speculation' and was just an attempt to improve the lives of the black community.
 She gave money for the founding of a school and a church which the community built themselves and who ordained a Baptist preacher in the church.
 She also donated $10,000 for the building of 140 houses and then any other practical purpose.

-A firm from Providence, Alabama agreed to build a cotton mill with twenty thousand spindles and other firm had agreed than if tobacco was profitable grown they would setup a cigar and tobacco factory.
+A firm from Providence, Alabama agreed to build a cotton mill with twenty thousand spindles and other firm had agreed than if tobacco was profitable grown they would set up a cigar and tobacco factory.

 Governor Robert Love Taylor expressed an interest to Mrs Kay of making a similar colony in Tennessee.

 Plans for the community came under bigoted attacks with white supremacists questioning plans for self government in an African American community.
 "Trying to teach a negro self-government is like casting pearls before the swine", was one statement among several other extremely negative aspersions.